 Contrast Real Dreams Are Weirder.

-- Figures in Winsor McCay's comic strip Little Nemo In Slumberland, with the good kingdom of Slumberland (ruled by King Morpheus) being threatened with mischief by The Trickster Flip.
+- In Little Nemo In Slumberland, the good kingdom of Slumberland (ruled by King Morpheus) is threatened with mischief by The Trickster Flip.
 Slightly averted in that Flip is not a nightmare as such but the nephew of The Dawn, who causes Slumberland to disappear each morning and all visitors to wake up.
 However, Flip causes more than his share of chaos and eventually has his uncle destroy Slumberland permanently (it gets better).

 - In Rise of the Guardians, Sandy creates good dreams for children and Pitch Black creates nightmares for them instead.
 They use sand-like horses to make it work.